turbot/tailpipe-plugin-sdk/README.md

   - This specifies the row schema that the collection will return.
 This should return an empty instance of the struct that the collection will return.
 - `GetConfigSchema`
   - This specifies the schema of the config that the collection expects.
 This should return an empty instance of the struct that the collection expects.
 The struct should have HCL tags for the config fields.
-- `GetPagingDataSchema` (optional)
-  - This specifies the schema of the paging data that the collection expects.
-This should return an empty instance of the struct that the collection expects.

 #### Defining the Row Struct
 The 'row struct' is the type returned by the collection, and they define the collection schema.